Introduction for Ashtanga Yoga

-Ashtanga Yoga Vinyasa is a dynamic method of Theta yoga, which emphasizes the combination of Yoga Asanas (body posture), breathing, inner strength, and concentration of consciousness.
+Ashtanga Vinyasa Yoga is a dynamic method of Theta yoga, emphasizing the combination of Yoga Asanas (body posture), breathing, inner strength, and concentration of consciousness.

 This method focuses primarily on the physical body, but as practice progresses, the focus moves inward into deeper and more delicate planes.
 Although this method has been published only in recent decades, its origins are very ancient, and in fact, it is based on the method passed by Vamana Rishi in the Yoga Korunta.